manoelpqueiroz/galactipy/{{ cookiecutter.repo_name }}/docs/development/security.md

 to ensure that
 we handle disclosure consistently.

-### Code of Conduct and Vulnerability Reporting Guidelines
+### :lucide-scroll-text: Code of Conduct and Vulnerability Reporting Guidelines

 When reporting security vulnerabilities, reporters must adhere